JGCRI/gcam-doc/gcam-usa.md

 Story-line for the GCAM-USA reference scenario
 ==============================================

 There are many ways in which the U.S. energy system might evolve over the coming decade, and any scenario will be a reflection of the storyline that supports it.
 The Reference scenario for the energy system modeled in GCAM-USA is intended to be a scenario with a reference set of assumptions to compare scenarios constructed with alternative assumptions.
 Broadly, our reference scenario is constructed with an underlying storyline that historical trends continue in the near term due to inertia in the system and continuation of current policies; however, in the long term, outcomes are largely driven by economic forces.
-This section describes the embedded assumptions in the storyline for our reference scenario for five key elements of the scenario: i.)
+This section describes the embedded assumptions in the storyline for our reference scenario for seven key elements of the scenario: i.)
 Socioeconomics and energy demands, ii.)
 Electricity demand, iii.)
 Electricity supply,  iv.)
-Inter-state electricity trade, and v.)
-Refining.
+Inter-state electricity trade, v.)
+Refining, vi.)
+Water, and vii.)
+Emissions.
 Further details about our assumptions for remaining sectors are presented in the following sections of this documentation.
 Alternative reference scenarios can be constructed by adjusting assumptions in the model.

 Socioeconomics and energy demands: Our Reference scenario assumes a growing U.S. economy and growing but gradually peaking population through the end of the century and, consequently, growing service demands in all end-use sectors.
 In addition, our scenario assumes a continuation of current energy efficiency policies (e.g. building efficiency standards).
 However, our scenario assumes increasing final energy demands due to growing service demands with no expansion or strengthening of efficiency policies.